SiaFoundation/docs/README.md

 Our documentation aims to provide a comprehensive source of information and serve as a beacon of knowledge for anyone interested in harnessing the power of decentralized cloud storage.

-The information in these docs has been taken from several sources, primarily the previous Sia Support Center and community-driven sites like the [Sia Wiki](https://web.archive.org/web/20180921135627/https://siawiki.tech/index), [SiaStats](https://siastats.info), and [SiaSetup](https://siasetup.info), and we aim to educate our community about what Sia has to offer!
+The information in these docs has been taken from several sources, primarily the previous Sia Support Center and community-driven sites like the [Sia Docs](https://docs.sia.tech), [Sia API](https://api.sia.tech), and [SiaSetup](https://siasetup.info), and we aim to educate our community about what Sia has to offer!

 ## Submitting your edits